December 18, 2014

 Ab-Haveej Bastani - Persian Carrot Juice and Saffron Ice Cream Float

-Summertime is officially upon us and a آب هویج و بستنی ab-haveej bastani (carrot juice ice cream float) is the perfect way to cool down on a hot day.
-Carrot juice is refreshing, healthy and a great source of vitamin A all on its own.
-I initially made this recipe with plain vanilla ice cream but then decided to change it up for the next batch and make it with scoops of saffron ice cream instead.
+Summertime is officially upon us, and آب هویج و بستنی ab-haveej bastani (carrot juice ice cream float) is the perfect way to cool down on a hot day.
+Carrot juice is refreshing, healthy, and a great source of vitamin A all on its own.
+I initially made this recipe with plain vanilla ice cream, but then decided to change it up for the next batch and make it with scoops of saffron ice cream instead.
 The addition of a little bit of saffron and a hint of rosewater greatly enhances the flavor and aroma of this treat.
-Carrots may have been around for hundreds of years but this recipe is relatively modern.
-I'm not certain about the exact origin of this recipe but it seems to me that this is a different take on the European cafe glace (coffee with ice cream float) that became popular in the 1960s in Iran.
-I remember on one of our trips to my grandmother's house in Tehran, my sister took me to the upscale Chattanooga restaurant and that's where I had my first cafe glace.
-On the other hand, it's also quite possible that ab haveej bastani recipe was created by some ingenious Iranian chef in the past.
-It's been thought that by tapping into the collective consciousness people from different parts of the world may come up with the same results at the same time!
+Carrots may have been around for hundreds of years, but this recipe is relatively modern.
+I'm not certain about the exact origin of this recipe, but it seems to me that this is a different take on the European cafe glace (coffee with ice cream float) that became popular in the 1960s in Iran.
+I remember on one of our trips to my grandmother's house in Tehran, my sister took me to the upscale Chattanooga restaurant, and that's where I had my first café glace.
+On the other hand, it's also quite possible that the ab haveej bastani recipe was created by some ingenious Iranian chef in the past.
+It's been thought that by tapping into the collective consciousness, people from different parts of the world may come up with the same results at the same time!

-زردک - Zardak meaning "the little yellow one" (wild carrots) go back about 5,000 years in Iran, Afghanistan and the neighboring lands.
-Zardak (yellow carrots) are sill cultivated mostly in the region of Isfahan in Iran but they are not as common and popular as haveej farangi (western carrots).
-Carrots are a staple in our home all year long and are on my list of foods to always keep in the fridge and luckily they are readily available in markets year-round.
-The in-season carrots, however, are more flavorful, tender and sweet.
+زردک - Zardak, meaning "the little yellow one" (wild carrots), goes back about 5,000 years in Iran, Afghanistan, and the neighboring lands.
+Zardak (yellow carrots) are still cultivated mostly in the region of Isfahan in Iran, but they are not as common and popular as haveej farangi (western carrots).
+Carrots are a staple in our home all year long and are on my list of foods to always keep in the fridge, and luckily, they are readily available in markets year-round.
+The in-season carrots, however, are more flavorful, tender, and sweet.
 Carrots are a versatile vegetable that complements many recipes and are delicious when eaten raw, tossed into a summertime saladsalad oliviehsoup e jo, pickled, or made into delicious carrot halva.
 They are also great eaten alone or with a dip.

 Carrot Juice and Saffron Ice Cream Float